vdhamer/Photo-Club-Hub/.github/README.md

 The files are downloaded in background after app startup using a URL address found within the central `Level 1` file.
 </p>

-The `Level 2` data is stored in the app's CoreData database, so that the data can largely be shown even while before the data refresh is finished.
+The `Level 2` data is stored in the app's CoreData database, so that the data is already visible even before the data has been downloaded and the database content has been updated.
 </p>

 In the future, once there are hundreds or even thousands of `Level 2` files available, the app will need to become smarter about